dgacitua/leticia/README.md

-# LETICIA: simuLatEd Task and actIvity Capture Interactive plAtform
+# LETICIA: simuLated sEarch Task deploy and InteraCtIon cApture platform

 This is LETICIA's main repository.